-1.4.1 Overview of shifts in coal's world market
+1.4.1 Overview of shifts in world market for coal

 In the world, there are few major coal exporters, such as Australia and Indonesia, USA and Russia.
 On the other hand, major consumers of coal are Japan, Europe, USA, Korea, China who use it for their energy and steel production.